neodaoist/guilds888/README.md

 - The Music — 🎻 Would love to re-record the expanded version, again with ICon Arts Ensemble
 - The Code — ⛽️ Definitely some opportunities to gas golf and optimize the contract further
-- The Art — ⏳ Could add a time dimension, where the art unfolds and evolves over time
+- The Art — ⏳ Could add a time dimension, where the art unfolds and evolves over time, perhaps including the score and parts as an interactive download

 ---